-Given the complexity of accessing and analysing documents, hearing testimonies and receiving written accounts from victims-survivors the Independent Panel’s main report on its evidence-gathering process should be completed within two years from its appointment (with periodic reports in the interim).
+Given the complexity of accessing and analysing documents, hearing testimonies and receiving written accounts from victims-survivors the Independent Panel’s main report on its evidence-gathering process should be completed within 24 months from its appointment (with periodic reports in the interim).

 The following people have been appointed to the Independent Panel as Expert Members across six areas of expertise:

 Leanne McCormick and Sean O’Connell – Social and Oral History / Co-Chairs

 Patricia Canning – Sociology of Discrimination and Gender-based Violence

 Colin Smith – International Human Rights Law and Domestic Law

 Dr Leanne McCormick and Professor Sean O’Connell, both of whom have significant experience and expertise in this area, will share the role of Chair of the Independent Panel.